 There are so many misconceptions when it comes to opioid addiction.
 For so many Americans, there was no intention of becoming addicted, but it progresses so quickly and intensely that it can be very challenging to prevent.
 There is a wide range of opioid-based medication that is prescribed daily to patients of all conditions.
 Predominantly for patients suffering from moderate to severe pain, there are drugs like codeine and oxycodone.
 The NIH estimates that in 2017, approximately 18 million Americans misused prescription medications.
 These people are looking for pain relief from their conditions and are unknowingly developing dependencies to that same medication.

-The specialists at HOPE Recovery Clinic want to help people from all walks of life, fight and overcome opioid addiction.
+The specialists at HOPE Recovery Clinics want to help people from all walks of life, fight and overcome opioid addiction.
 Our team offers incredibly supportive counseling as a part of our addictions therapy service, and always approach addiction through a lens of compassion and understanding.
 Our goal is the same as yours, to safely overcome opioid addiction, restore your quality of life, and help you live a happier, healthier life.

 How Opioid Addiction Starts